thabart/SimpleOrm/README.md

 ## Model-First approach

-Two VSPackages are available to work with model-first approach:
+Two VSPackages are available to help you working with the model-first approach :
 * The first one is using ENVDTE to generate the entities in the selected project.
 * The second one is following the same approach as EntityFramework.
-It defines a Domain Specific Language (DSL) to represent the tables in a schema, and uses T4 templates to generate the classes (mappings, entities & DBContext).
+It defines a Domain Specific Language (DSL) to represent entities in a schema.
+And it uses T4 templates to generate the classes (mappings, entities & DBContext).

 #### First VSPackage : Generate entities with ENVDTE